Skip to Content

 Blonde woman standing in front of the Malecon in Havana

 The official currency in Cuba is the Cuban National Peso (CUP).
-This is different to the Cuban Convertible Peso (CUC), which is no longer a legal or used form of currency in Cuba.
-All CUP banknotes are marked with faces – do not fall victim to a scam where the person exchanging your money hands you the old currency, Cuban Convertible Peso (CUC).
+This is different to the Cuban Convertible Peso (CUC), which is no longer a legal currency in Cuba.

-CUP is a closed currency.
-You can’t buy CUP before you arrive in Cuba.
-As a result, you must exchange another currency into CUP when you arrive in Cuba.
+You can’t buy CUP before you arrive in Cuba because it is a closed currency.
+Therefore, you must exchange another currency for CUP when you arrive in Cuba.

 These are the currencies accepted in Cuba and what they are used for:

-Cuban National Peso (CUP): CUP is the primary Cuban currency.
-It is used to pay for food and drink in restaurants and bars, short inter-city taxi rides, tips, and a number of inexpensive tourist activities such as watersports equipment rental or sunlounger rental.
+Cuban National Peso (CUP): CUP is the primary currency.
+It is used to pay for food and drink in restaurants and bars, short inter-city taxi rides, tips and inexpensive tourist activities such as watersports equipment rental.

-Other currencies: Depending on your haggling skills and fluency in Spanish (the language spoken in Cuba), you may be able to pay for big transactions in another strong foreign currency such as British pounds (GBP).
+Other currencies: Depending on your haggling skills and fluency in Spanish, you may (emphasis on may) be able to pay for big transactions in another strong foreign currency such as British pounds (GBP).
 I managed this on several occasions.
-However, this should be a last resort.
-You may not always be successful.
+However, this should be a last resort and you may not be successful.

 Cuban pesos currency

-Now that you’re aware of the main currencies used in Cuba, you need to know how to exchange your foreign currency into Cuban pesos (CUP).
-This isn’t as straightforward as exchanging any old currency at the the airport.
+Now that you’re aware of the main currencies used in Cuba, you need to know how to exchange EUR into CUP.

 When you arrive in Havana, you’ll notice that there are floods of locals asking, “Exchange the money?”
-This is because the Cuban government’s currency exchange rate is notoriously low.
+Try to avoid changing your money with any people you don’t know.
+It’s best to exchange your money at your hotel.

-Some hotels, casas, and hostels will also be happy to exchange other strong currencies such as British pound (GBP), Canadian Dollar (CAD), Swiss Franc (CHF), Japanese Yen (JPY) and the Mexican Peso (MXN) into CUP.
-However, you should double check directly with your accommodation before you arrive to ensure that they can offer this service.
+Hotels accept EUR to CUP conversions.
+Some will also exchange strong currencies such as the British Pound (GBP), Canadian Dollar (CAD), Swiss Franc (CHF), Japanese Yen (JPY) and Mexican Peso (MXN).
+However, you should double-check directly with your accommodation before you arrive which currencies they accept.

 What is a good exchange rate?